Unforgiven (2001): Storylines

-On the September 17 episode of Raw Is War, Tajiri retained the WCW United States Championship against Christian by getting disqualified but was attacked by Christian and his ribs were injured.
-As Tajiri was being accompanied to the backstage by his valet Torrie Wilson, Rhyno attacked him by hitting him a Gore.
+On the September 17 episode of Raw Is War, Tajiri retained the WCW United States Championship against Christian by getting disqualified, but was attacked by Christian, and his ribs were injured.
+As Tajiri was being accompanied to the backstage by his valet, Torrie Wilson, Rhyno attacked him by hitting him with a Gore.
 As a result, the WCW Owner Shane McMahon announced that Tajiri would defend the United States Championship against Rhyno at Unforgiven.

 On the September 17 episode of Raw Is War, Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) defeated Brothers of Destruction for the WWF Tag Team Championship.
-During this time, two new tag teams were formed, consisting of Big Show and Spike Dudley and the team of Lance Storm and the WWF European Champion The Hurricane.
+During this time, two new tag teams were formed, consisting of Big Show, and Spike Dudley, and the team of Lance Storm, and the WWF European Champion The Hurricane.
 Hardy Boyz were also in contention for the titles.
-On the September 20 episode of SmackDown!, The Hurricane and Lance Storm defeated Spike Dudley and The Big Show.
-After the match, the Dudley Boyz attacked Spike and The Big Show and followed it by double suplexing The Big Show through a table.
+On the September 20 episode of SmackDown!, The Hurricane, and Lance Storm defeated Spike Dudley, and The Big Show.
+After the match, the Dudley Boyz attacked Spike, and The Big Show, and followed it by double suplexing The Big Show through a table.
 Later that night, The Hardy Boyz defeated the WWF Tag Team Champions, The Dudley Boyz, in a non-title match when Spike Dudley interfered.
 Afterwards, the Dudleyz retaliated by performing a 3D on Matt Hardy through a table.
 As a result, a Four Corners Elimination match was made between the four teams for the WWF Tag Team Championship at Unforgiven.

 On the June 21 episode of SmackDown!, Perry Saturn discovered a mop during a match against Test for the WWF Hardcore Championship.
 He carried the mop around with him for several months.
 He dismissed his valet, Terri Runnels, and kept the mop, which he named Moppy, in his corner during matches.
-Runnels and Raven eventually stole Moppy and destroyed it in a wood chipper, which led to a match at Unforgiven.
-On the last edition of SmackDown!, after Raven lost to Rob Van Dam in a Hardcore match, Perry Saturn charged to the ring and attacked Raven until Terri caused a distraction, enabling Raven to perform a Raven Effect on Saturn.
+Runnels, and Raven eventually stole Moppy, and destroyed it in a wood chipper, which led to a match at Unforgiven.
+On the last edition of SmackDown!, after Raven lost to Rob Van Dam in a Hardcore match, Perry Saturn charged to the ring, and attacked Raven until Terri caused a distraction, enabling Raven to perform a Raven Effect on Saturn.